FEniCS/performance-test/README.md

 ### Compilation

-In the `src/` directory:
+In the `src/` directory, build the program:

-1. Compile the UFL files using FFC:

-        ffc *.ufl

-2. Build the program:

         cmake .
         make